The Triumphal Entry

 5 Tell ye the daughter of Sion, Behold, thy King cometh unto thee, meek, and sitting upon an ass, and a colt the foal of an ass.

-Yet there are two problems in identifying the Triumphal Entry as the fulfillment of the sixty-nine weeks.
+Yet there are three flaws in identifying the Triumphal Entry as the fulfillment of the sixty-nine weeks.

 Rejoice greatly, O daughter of Zion; shout, O daughter of Jerusalem: behold, thy King cometh unto thee: he is just, and having salvation; lowly, and riding upon an ass, and upon a colt the foal of an ass.